Vince Granatelli Racing: 1987

 Four days after the Mid-Ohio win, Guerrero was severely injured in a crash while testing at Indianapolis Motor Speedway.
 On the final lap of the session, Guerrero's suspension failed and he hit the turn 2 wall.
-In the process, the right front tire came up and struck Guerrero knocking him unconscious for one week.
+In the process, the right front tire came up and struck Guerrero, literally knocking him into next week.
 Guerrero would miss the remainder of the season.

 Al Unser, whom Guerrero lost the Indianapolis 500 to, drove for the team at the Bosch Spark Plug Grand Prix at Pennsylvania International Raceway.
 He would start and finish in 10th place due to a crash with six laps to go.

 Raul Boesel then drove the final two races of the season and got a best finish of 6th at the season-ending Nissan Indy Challenge at Tamiami Park.
 Additionally, Boesel qualified on the pole position at the exhibition race Marlboro Challenge at the same track and ultimately finished 3rd.

 Despite missing the final three races of the season, Guerrero was able to finish in 4th place in the final standings with 106 points.